 If you need to improve your English, writing, and critical thinking skills, I will help you do it by focusing on your strengths and without judging your past efforts.
 Instead, I will assess your current skills and then activate a personalized plan based on what you already know combined with new knowledge and critical thinking skills.
 Each lesson is connected to a larger plan, preparing you for English success in the next school year, on the SAT, in college, and beyond!

-My Students -- I have tutored a broad range of students between the ages of five and seventy-one; however, the majority are between 8th and 12th grade.
-My students have been from Brazil, China, Egypt, France, Hong Kong, Iran, Japan, Korea, Lebanon, Mexico, Myanmar, Russia, and Taiwan.
-Many have been accepted into top universities like Princeton, Dartmouth, USC, UCLA, and UC Berkeley, and several have gone on to earn distinctions and honors, competitive internships, and graduate degrees as well as careers in medicine, engineering, and law.
-UPDATE: I am 100% ready to help you prepare for the Writing, Essay, and Reading sections of the Redesigned PSAT (October 2015)… Read more
+My Students -- I have tutored students between the ages of five and seventy-one, representing every level of academics, including PhD.
+Most of my students are between 8th and 12th grade.
+They have been from Brazil, China, Egypt, France, Hong Kong, Iran, Japan, Korea, Lebanon, Mexico, Myanmar (Burma), Russia, and Taiwan.
+Many have been accepted into top universities like Princeton, Dartmouth, USC, UCLA, and UC Berkeley.
+Several have earned distinctions and honors, competitive internships, and graduate degrees as well as careers in medicine, engineering, and law.
+My students improve their writing confidence and increase their test scores.

 Possible reduced rates for long-term students; multiple students; or multiple weekly lessons.
 Cancelling (without rescheduling) on the day of a prearranged lesson : $30 fee.